 - On May 7, 2026, the Canvas LMS went “down for maintenance” at approximately 1:30pm.
 There is currently no ETA for restoration, and we are waiting on Instructure for more information.

-For up-to-date information from Instructure about the breach, please visit Instructure’s Status Page.
+For up-to-date information from Instructure about the incident, please visit Instructure’s official security updates.

 What Peninsula College is Doing